Parallel Civil Litigation: The UK Perspective

 Relatedly, the GDPR also requires notification of certain personal data breaches to the competent supervisory authority without undue delay, and in certain circumstances communication to the data subject is also necessary.
 Even in cases not involving personal data, companies may face significant regulatory consequences following cyberattacks – in 2018, the FCA imposed a fine of £16.4 million on Tesco Bank following a cyberattack in November 2016, which did not involve the loss or theft of personal data.

 Companies may also be responsible for data breaches by rogue employees.
-It was recently held, in the context of a group action brought by more than 5,500 employees of a supermarket company whose personal information was disclosed by the actions of a disgruntled IT auditor employed by the company, that the company was vicariously liable for the actions of that IT auditor, even though the company itself had not breached applicable data protection rules.
+It was recently held, in the context of a group action brought by more than 5,500 employees of a supermarket company whose personal information was disclosed by the actions of a disgruntled IT auditor employed by the company, that the company was not vicariously liable for the actions of that IT auditor.
+The Supreme Court held that the employee’s actions were insufficiently connected to the activities that he had been assigned by the company and that he was seeking personal vengeance rather than furthering the company’s business.

 Parties may seek to rely on findings made by the authorities in an investigation (such as a final notice from the FCA) in subsequent civil litigation.
 Objections may be raised to such reliance on the grounds of admissibility – as a matter of evidence, bare findings made in earlier proceedings are ordinarily inadmissible and excluded under what is known as the rule in Hollington v.
 Hewthorn, although this controversial rule is subject to exceptions, and it has been held that a court can take into account the substance of underlying evidence as set out in prior decisions (giving it such weight as is appropriate).
 In addition, a court may allow documents containing other relevant evidence, in addition to inadmissible findings, to be put before the court, with the judge taking into account that which is admissible and ignoring that which is inadmissible.